 - Under contract with Tompkins County, Casella Waste Systems, Inc.

-- Tompkins County collects clear, green, and brown glass, tin and aluminum cans, aluminum foil and pie plates, aerosol cans, plastic #1-#7 narrow-neck bottles and jugs, in addition to #5 wide-mouth containers such as yogurt and butter tubs, paper milk and juice cartons, newspaper, flattened cardboard, magazines, junk mail, and office paper in provided containers.
+- Tompkins County collects clear, green, and brown glass, tin and aluminum cans, aluminum foil and pie plates, aerosol cans, plastic #1, #2, and #5 ONLY, paper milk and juice cartons, newspaper, flattened cardboard, magazines, junk mail, and office paper in provided containers.

 - We do not provide recycling containers.
 Residents may purchase recycling bins at the Solid Waste Division office or use their own no more than 50-gallon in size or weighing more than 40-pounds when full.

-- For more information click here for the 2021-2022 Curbside Recycling Guidelines.
+- For more information Click here for the 2023-2024 Curbside Recycling

 For problems with pick-up or more information, call Tompkins County Solid Waste at 273-6632 or visit www.recycletompkins.org